This policy was agreed at a Church Council held on October 6th 2022

 c) Appointment and training of workers in the church

 Workers will be appointed after a satisfactory DBS disclosure and following safer recruitment procedures of the Methodist Church.
 Each worker will have an identified supervisor who will meet at regular intervals with the worker.
 A record of these meetings will be agreed and signed and the record kept.
-Each worker will be expected to undergo Foundation Module (2020 Edition) safeguarding training, within the first 6 months (agreed by Methodist Conference in 2011 – Creating Safer Space Report) of appointment.
+Each worker will be expected to undergo Safeguarding training, within the first 6 months of appointment.
 The other training needs of each worker will be considered (such as food hygiene, first aid, and lifting and handling).